 Notification of your move to Sweden

-Once you have moved to Sweden you have to be registered in the Swedish population register.
-In order to be registered there you first have to notify the authorities that you have moved to Sweden.
-You do that by going to the Tax Agency's local service centre together with all the members of your family who have moved to Sweden (including children).
+Once you have moved to Sweden, you have to be registered in the Swedish population register.
+In order to be registered there, you have to notify the authorities that you have moved to Sweden.
+You do that by going to the Tax Agency's local service centre.

 Folkbokföring (Population register)